Data Driven Marketing

 Another type of sales funnel is the SaaS free trial funnel.
 If you’re a SaaS business owner, this funnel could make quite a difference in terms of your conversion rates from free trials to customers.

-So, naturally, you have a product and you have a website.
-You’re driving people to your website through guest blog posts, Google search and Facebook ads.
-You also have people sign up to your mailing list through a popup on your website.
+So, naturally, you have a product, and you have a website.
+You’re driving people to your website through guest blog posts, Google searches and Facebook ads.
+You also have people sign up for your mailing list through a popup on your website.

 Some of these people will opt in for the free trial, but they won’t buy.
 You will again use Facebook retargeting to get them back on track and take them to the order page.
 If they reach the order page but don’t checkout – you know what’s next – more Facebook retargeting!